PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.97, MGC and VTI move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, MGC leads with 16.36% vs 15.05% for VTI.
+On 10-year performance, MGC leads with 16.33% vs 15.14% for VTI.
 On fees, VTI is cheaper at 0.03% per year.
-Their volatility is very similar.
+On volatility, VTI has been the lower-risk option at 4.95%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 VTI is cheaper with a 0.03% expense ratio, compared with 0.05% for MGC.